How To Protect Yourself If You Buy/Sell A Pre-owned Car Privately?

 - Find Out What Your Used Car is Worth!
 There are many online support tools you can utilize for a valuation (Kelley Blue Book and Canadian Black Book to name just a couple).
 While these website tools can give you an idea of your vehicle worth, a true and accurate price involves a number of factors that these online tools do not always consider (vehicle condition/damages, history and so on).
 This is why the best and fastest way to get the value of your vehicle is to reach out to a trusted dealership and have a qualified person provide an accurate price.
 You can verify it after by checking out other used cars for sale in your area.
 Keep in mind that at first glance a vehicle may appear to be the same, but there are different factors that contribute to its value including mileage, accident history, overall condition and features on a vehicle.

 - Plan the Meet Up!
 This is the tricky part.
 Pick a public place, like a mall or grocery parking lot.
-Bring your mask, sanitizer and some disinfectant wipes.
 Plan on whether you would like to have the potential buyer test-drive the vehicle with you in it or without you.
 If you plan on allowing them to go without you, clearly discuss with the potential buyer your expectations – consider asking them to leave something important with you, like an agreed upon amount of money or their firstborn (just kidding).
 Do keep in mind that there are some very convincing fake IDs out there, so don't settle on just one ID.
 That could be their carefully crafted fake ID.
 Remember that meeting someone you do not know carries risk to your personal safety as well as theft and you should take appropriate precautions.
 Make sure you’ve informed people where you are and it's always advisable to have friends/family with you, so you're not alone.

 - Get Your Cash!
 Oh and don’t forget to take your license plates (and keep the plate portion of the ownership)!
 After providing the buyer with all the necessary paperwork outlines in (1), it’s time to get your money.
 Regardless of whether they choose to pay you in cash, e-transfer, certified cheque or other agreed upon method, you should be paid in full.
 If they require a loan to purchase your vehicle, it is their responsibility to work out those details (and they will be outlined below, so feel free to direct them here).